The Second Mother (2015 film): Plot

-When Jessica arrives, there is awkwardness and slowly developed tension as her presence begins to challenge the social class boundaries present in the home.
-First, when Jessica implies that she should stay in the guest room since she is a guest, then again when eating with Don Carlos at the same table partaking in their food.
-Val grows frustrated with her daughter and her obliviousness to the rules of the house while Jessica, upset at the way that her mother is treated, continues to defy these rules.
-Jessica will not understand why she must obey the social class boundaries.
+When Jéssica arrives, there is awkwardness and slowly developed tension as her presence begins to challenge the social class boundaries present in the home.
+First, when Jéssica implies that she should stay in the guest room since she is a guest, then again when eating with Don Carlos at the same table partaking in their food.
+Val grows frustrated with her daughter and her obliviousness to the rules of the house while Jéssica, upset at the way that her mother is treated, continues to defy these rules.
+Jéssica will not understand why she must obey the social class boundaries.
 She continues to tell Val that they are all equal and there should be no social class boundaries.
-Secondly, the awkwardness continues when Don Carlos continues to get close to Jessica.
-Unlike his wife, Don Carlos does not have any issue with Jessica staying with them.
+Secondly, the awkwardness continues when Don Carlos continues to get close to Jéssica.
+Unlike his wife, Don Carlos does not have any issue with Jéssica staying with them.
 He is the one that insists that she stay in the guest room, instead of the cramped servants room that Val lives in.
-It is heavily implied throughout the movie that Don Carlos has romantic feelings for Jessica.
+It is heavily implied throughout the movie that Don Carlos has romantic feelings for Jéssica.
 When she reveals that she has an interest in architecture, Don Carlos offers to take her to the Edifício Copan.
-While they stand there looking out over São Paulo, Don Carlos tries to kiss Jessica.
-She rejects his advances and the awkwardness is only broken by a call from his wife, Dona Barbara, who is in the hospital following an accident.
-Later that same night Don Carlos finds Jessica alone in the kitchen.
+While they stand there looking out over São Paulo, Don Carlos tries to kiss Jéssica.
+She rejects his advances and the awkwardness is only broken by a call from Dona Barbara, who is in the hospital following an accident.
+Later that same night Don Carlos finds Jéssica alone in the kitchen.
 He gets down on one knee and abruptly proposes to her.
 In showing his own views about class, when she initially refuses his proposal he replies with promises of gifts and exotic vacations.
-When it appears that Jessica will not consent to his proposal, he tries to make the entire ordeal seem like a joke.
-Jessica goes along with it, but after her rejection, he also seems less content with her presence in the house.
+When it appears that Jéssica will not consent to his proposal, he tries to make the entire ordeal seem like a joke.
+Jéssica goes along with it, but after her rejection, he also seems less content with her presence in the house.